 Here are some bandages recommended for your wound:

 It is possible to divert yourself once you have cleaned and wrapped your wound.
 Interact with your dog or offer them a treat to encourage them to be playful.
 But you have to be quite cautious when doing so.

-Question: Is it good for a dog to lick your wounds?
+Is it suitable for a dog to lick your wounds?

-Question: When it comes to wound healing, is dog saliva effective?
+When it comes to wound healing, is dog saliva adequate?

 For further queries or help, you can call a skin specialist.

 Thank you for remaining with us till the end.
-Wish you all the best!
+I wish you all the best!